-If you are tight on space and prefer a stool, an adjustable ergonomic home office stool like the Seville Classics Airlift 360 Affiliate link will help do the job because it rotates and adjusts quickly as you adjust yourself to a standing setup during a workday.
+If you are tight on space and prefer a stool, an adjustable ergonomic home office stool like the Seville Classics Airlift 360 (or this upgraded pick from Vari) will help do the job because it rotates and adjusts quickly as you adjust yourself to a standing setup during a workday.

-At a slightly higher price point, you can find a stool for your standing desk that has more support for your body, like standing desk stool with more support Affiliate link.
+At a slightly higher price point, you can find a stool for your standing desk that has more support for your body, like standing desk stool with more support.

 Standing desk alternatives for ergonomic home office setups